 How long can I expect nicotine to show up on a test?

-That plan isn’t guaranteed to work because it takes a while for nicotine to leave your system.
-While it takes at least three days for nicotine to leave your blood, providers test for another compound — cotinine — that’s formed after nicotine enters your body.
+Most blood tests will show if you’ve smoked within the last three weeks, depending on the test.
+It takes at least three days for nicotine to leave your blood, but insurance providers test for another compound — cotinine — that’s formed after nicotine enters your body.
 Cotinine can stay in your body for up to three weeks or longer.

-Providers use different tests to determine whether you have nicotine or cotinine in your system.
+Different tests are used to determine whether you have nicotine or cotinine in your system.
 Some are more sensitive than others, measuring the concentration of compounds in your system to determine whether you’re a smoker or simply live with one.

 Types of nicotine tests